This stage of engagement is now closed

-We are designing a new playspace at Jacaranda Road Reserve in Wheelers Hill, but before we start, we want to hear your ideas.
+We are designing a new playspace at Jacaranda Road Reserve in Wheelers Hill.

 As part of a separate project, we are also designing and installing fitness equipment at the reserve to offer residents free fitness opportunities close to where they live.